PrioritySoftware/PrioritySoftware.github.io/_sdk/Organize-Report-Data.md

 by these columns.
 If you do not, the same customer name will be repeated for ***each*** order of this customer.

+Grouping also affects the collapse/expand functionality of reports.
+For each grouping level, the report shows collapse/expand buttons (as + or - symbols).
+The user can use these buttons to expand or collapse sections of the report based on the grouping.

 Assign any "Group by" column an integer in the *Group by* column of the *Report Columns* form.
 Integers need not be consecutive, but the first "Group by" column should be assigned a value of 1.
 All "Group by"